-NetMap’s one of kind suite of virtual watersheds, analysis tools and online technical help, is designed to provide decision support in forestry, fisheries, restoration, riparian management, conservation, pre and post wildfire planning and climate change.
+NetMap’s unique set of virtual watersheds, analysis tools and online technical help, is designed to provide decision support in forestry, fisheries, restoration, riparian management, conservation, pre- and post-wildfire planning and climate change.
 TerrainWorks provides comprehensive analyses, ranging in scale from entire landscapes to watersheds to individual stream reaches, and is designed to be collaborative and accessible.
 NetMap can be built and applied anywhere in the world (Global Opportunity).

 TerrainWorks (NetMap): Designed to Address a Challenge

-Compatibility & Fusion with the NHD/NHDplus: NetMap and the NHDplus have compatible goals and each provides value added facilities to the other.
+Compatibility & Fusion with the NHD/NHDplus: NetMap and the NHDplus have compatible goals and each provides value-added facilities to the other.
 NetMap provides derivation of detailed hydrography extending to the ephemeral and unchanneled portions of landscapes, connectivity and routing analyses, and advanced tools for resource management, risk mitigation and conservation, with transfer of that information to the NHDplus.
 The NHDplus allows for the communication of NetMap’s attributes and analysis results to the common national hydrography platform used for distributing data and modeling results across large and diverse stakeholder groups.
 Learn more.

 Many federal, state, NGO and private organizations have similar and overlapping objectives, questions, and analysis needs.
 Resource management and conservation are increasingly being applied at large spatial scales (watersheds, national forests, landscapes, states, and regions) involving multiple interacting agencies and partnering stakeholders.
 The challenge is to provide agencies, NGOs, and the private sector with advanced analysis capabilities.

 This challenge points to the future of applied watershed science.
 Learn more about how to address the challenge.
 TerrainWorks (NetMap) embraces the future through an initiative that is built upon three key concepts: